Outburn-IL/fume-community/docs/http-api.md

 #### `POST /$recache` (preferred)

-Reloads mappings and aliases from the configured FHIR server into cache.
+Reloads mappings and aliases from the configured sources into cache.
 Flushes the ConceptMap cache (`$translate()` calls will re-populate the cache with a fresh version of the requested ConceptMap).

-- Available only in **stateful** mode.
+- Available only when at least one mapping source is configured.
 - Returns `200` with a list of mapping keys on success.
 - Returns `500` if the cache could not be refreshed.